FRINXrepo/docs-public/_posts/2017-08-02-frinx-odl-distribution-1-4-7.md

 ---
 This document describes the latest changes, additions, known issues, and fixes for the Frinx ODL Distribution. <!--more-->

-**Note that FRINX ODL distribution 1.4.7 requires Java 8**
+**Note that FRINX ODL Distribution 1.4.7 requires Java 8**

 #### New Features, Improvements

 1. Added counter to make tx actor names unique.
-Appended an incrementing counter value to the actor name which will guarantee uniqueness.Based on https://git.opendaylight.org/gerrit/gitweb?p=controller.git;a=commit;h=7b94771d6216ebb5217e3412ecc7f496ff6cee52
+Appended an incrementing counter value to the actor name which will guarantee uniqueness.
+Based on <https://git.opendaylight.org/gerrit/gitweb?p=controller.git;a=commit;h=7b94771d6216ebb5217e3412ecc7f496ff6cee52>

 #### Known Issues